Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 ---
 layout: essay
 type: essay
-title: "The Brain That Never Sleeps"
+title: ""The Brain That Never Sleeps""
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-06
 published: true